-San Francisco is home to some of the most influential vegan-tech businesses and many of the Bay Area's many organic farms are just a bridge away, yet healthy vegan fare is not nearly as easy to find as it should be.
-In researching the new SF VitalGuide, we've eaten through the city's best vegan sushi, egg-free frittatas and every plant-based bite in between.
+Updated 07/2-18: San Francisco may be just a bridge away from gorgeous organic farms, yet healthy vegan fare is not nearly as easy to find as it should be.
+In researching the new, 2nd edition San Francisco VitalGuide, we've eaten through the city's best vegan sushi, egg-free frittatas and every plant-based bite in between.
 The following are our picks for must-eat vegan and gluten-free friendly breakfasts, lunches and dinners in San Francisco pulled right from the first edition of the new SF guide.

 3352 Steiner St; Pier 3 The Embarcadero #108, 101 California St

 Try the basil pesto tofu scramble, Sambazon bowl (acai berries blended frozen mango and strawberries, topped with banana and granola), or any of their smoothies, juices and great coffees.
 The Embarcadero location is on the water with bay views.
 The Marina location is right off of Chestnut Street, the area's main shopping thoroughfare.